 Two of the precious gifts given to the Bengal breed from the Leopard cat were the gifts of high intelligence and energy level.
 The Bengal is known for having a higher energy level and higher intelligence than the average cat; they could be considered the Border Collie of the cat world.
 It tends to be common knowledge that families cannot bring a Border Collie puppy home, leave it for 40 hours a week while the humans go to work and school, and expect it to be satisfied by weekend walks alone.
 So why would one think that could happen with a Bengal - because it's a cat?

 Bengals are often referred to as the dog-like cat because they defy two cat stereotypes; they don't like to sleep 20 out of 24 hours, and they don't like to be alone.
-If you take any animal that has higher intellectual and physical demands and you limit its interaction with other living creatures to an hour or so a day, it is bound to become bored.
-Without physical, social, and mental stimulation, your Bengal is likely to begin to exhibit undesirable, destructive or depressive behavior.
+If you take any animal with higher intellectual and physical demands and limit its interaction with other living creatures to an hour or so a day, it is bound to become bored.
+Without physical, social, and mental stimulation, your Bengal is likely to begin to exhibit undesirable, destructive, or depressive behavior.

 So what should be done about this?
-First, future Bengal owners need to make sure they educate themselves on how to meet the physical and mental demands of a Bengal cat.
-The easiest way to meet the needs of a Bengal is to have a second house pet that can keep up with the demands of a Bengal.
+First, future Bengal owners need to make sure they educate themselves on meeting the physical and mental demands of a Bengal cat.
+The easiest way to meet a Bengal's needs is to have a second house pet that can keep up with the demands of a Bengal.
 This companion pet doesn't have to be another Bengal, and, in fact, sometimes the best companions for a Bengal are small dogs that have similar mental and physical demands as the Bengal.
-Occasionally, there are Bengals who do not fit the "Bengal" mold and therefore don't make the best companion for a typical Bengal.
+Occasionally, some Bengals do not fit the "Bengal" mold and therefore don't make the best companion for a typical Bengal.
 What is important in finding a companion for a Bengal is the intelligence and the energy level of the companion pet.

 But just the existence of another pet may not be enough.
-Routine play time with an interactive toy, such as a Laser Pointer, Da Bird, or Dragonfly toy, works well for keeping your Bengal happy.
+Routine playtime with an interactive toy, such as a Laser Pointer, Da Bird, or Dragonfly toy, works well for keeping your Bengal happy.
 The more the game mimics hunting - where the cat has to use both its brain and its body - the better it is for a Bengal.
-Please read our article on how to properly play with your Bengal cat.
+Please read our article on how to play with your Bengal cat properly.
 Many people have success in harness training their Bengal and taking their cats out for a walk - a perfect hunting-style game for the cat.
 Establishing a routine with your cat helps bring structure and security into its life.
-While you may be at work now, your cat knows that every day when you come home, it gets a half hour of Da Bird time or a jaunt around the neighborhood on a leash.
+While you may be at work now, your cat knows that every day when you come home, it gets a half-hour of Da Bird time or a jaunt around the neighborhood on a leash.

 Click here to buy a Ziggy Doo Cat Wheel.

-Photos of cats in snow by James Faulstich
+Photos of cats in the snow by James Faulstich